 NOTE 1: How the MBSR obtains the configuration information for MBSR operation is described in clause 5.35A.2.1.

 The AMF of the MBSR can indicate to the MBSR IAB-UE that it is not allowed to act as an MBSR IAB node as part of registration procedure, and in this case the AMF does not include MBSR authorization indication to donor-gNB.
+The AMF may provide the indication either in:

+a Registration Accept message, if the UE can act as normal UE, IAB-UE(not as MBSR IAB-UE) or MBSR IAB-UE, and indicate to UE whether it can act as normal UE, IAB-UE(not as MBSR IAB-UE) or MBSR IAB-UE, this indication is valid for current registration area; or

-The AMF may provide the indication either in a Registration Accept (if the PLMN allows the MBSR IAB-UE to be registered in the PLMM) or in a Registration Reject (if the PLMN does not allow the MBSR IAB-UE to be registered in the PLMN).
+a Registration Reject message, if the PLMN does not allow the MBSR IAB-UE to be registered in the PLMN either as normal UE, IAB-UE(not as MBSR IAB-UE) or MBSR IAB-UE.
+The UE shall perform PLMN selection as described in TS 23.122 [17].

-Editor's note: In what conditions and how (e.g. UCU or deregistration with re-registration) an MBSR is informed when there is a change in the MBSR authorization information is FFS.
+Due to change in subscription, the AMF may send either:

+UE Configuration Update message with an indication whether UE can act as normal UE, IAB-UE(not as MBSR IAB-UE) or MBSR IAB-UE, this indication is valid for current registration area; or

+Deregistration Request message indicating re-registration required.
+As part of registration procedure UE will be indicated if it can act as normal UE, IAB-UE (not as MBSR IAB-UE) or MBSR IAB-UE.

+If the UE is indicated that it cannot act as IAB-UE or MBSR IAB-UE, then UE should not request to act so till UE moves out of current registration area (i.e. TAI list).

 NOTE 2: The mechanism applies to both roaming and non-roaming MBSR operations.

 * * * * End of changes * * * *